 Hawaiian lomi lomi massage is one part of traditional Native Hawaiian healing.
 The traditional practice of lomi lomi is about connecting with spirit and includes not only massage but also cleansing, heat, diet, topical herbal therapy, exercise, and ho'oponopono (a practice of forgiveness described in the book Zero Limits).

-First, and foremost, this massage is a spiritual and energetic practice designed to align the body, mind, and spirit.
+First, and foremost, this massage is a heart-centered spiritual and energetic practice designed to align the body, mind, and spirit.
 The kahuna (experts) in lomi lomi believe suppressed emotions, mental disturbances, and/or spiritual disharmony cause physical pain and disease.
 The focus is to remove energetic congestion from the body, letting the body heal itself.